Why get involved

 What should I do next?

-Register your event.
+From 1st December 2014 you will be able to Register your event online here.
 To ensure you are kept up to date with the latest Open Farm Sunday news and all the FREE information and resources available to you.
 By registering, details of your event will go live on this website in the 'find a farm' database so that people can search for and find your event - but don’t worry if you want to keep it private, you can do this too!

 Order your resources.
 Order a range of FREE resources including posters and roadside banners to promote your event, posters and other goodies for displays on the day and leaflets, recipe cards and more as give-aways on the day!

-If you have any questions you would like answered do contact your Open Farm Sunday Regional Co-ordinator.
+If you have any questions you would like answered do contact your Open Farm Sunday Regional Co-ordinator or ring the LEAF office.

 More reasons why farmers took part last year...